 Miss Introienne "Missy"

 This page is dedicated to my beloved horse, Missy.
-I've had Missy since I was fifteen and she was an unbroken three year old.
+I got Missy when I was fifteen and she was an unbroken three year old.
 Neither of us should have survived that match up, but somehow we managed and even thrived!
 Missy had many "issues" when I got her, including a severe mistrust of people due to some truly horrific abuse.

 Missy was turned out in a field from the time she was a baby until she was about a year old.
 And while this sounds like a pretty nice way to grow up, it means that she had no idea of how to be handled by humans and would have required a lot of time and patience to teach her what was needed.
 Unfortunately, the people who were in charge of handling her decided they had no time, and therefore they had no patience.
 Now I know Missy well enough to know that she put up a good struggle to their handling attempts, however I also know that if you are going to handle animals you need to go at their pace.
 These folks actually fractured Missy's hip during their fight to teach her to have her feet picked up.
 That is not an easy thing to do.